Sealmex/teleport/README.md

 ### A Simple file sharing program written on [**Rust**](https://rust-lang.org), Trying to be as user friendly a cli program can be.

 # TODO
-* # Rewrite the entire codebase to use seperate stream instead of one
 * Finish it
   - [ ] Listen to different addresses.
   - [ ] Verbose output. *additional details* // *Maybe implement using macros?*